Criterium-Engineers/criterium-engineers.github.io/index.md

 We are now enforcing some rules around favorites and photo sync.
 Now, the mobile app will only sync DOWN photos from Favorite projects to cut down on bandwidth and storage requirements

 #### Features
-**Inspection Number Helper Enhancement (Web)**: In order to help Reviewing Engineers and Admins properly number inspections, we have added a feature that filters the Inspection Number Helper by phase.
+**Inspection Number Helper Enhancement (Web)**: In order to help Reviewing Engineers and Admins properly number inspections, we have added a Phase.

 **PAS Report Output (Web & Mobile)**: The PAS report output now includes all unreviewed NCI and IOC observations